Introduction

 What to see in Cortina d'Ampezzo during a vacation of one or more days?
 On this page, we offer you a small itinerary that will guide you in discovering the main attractions of Cortina.
 It's as if we were by your side, accompanying you in exploring this splendid town.
 For the key highlights, you can find a dedicated page with more details.

-What to See in a One Day Trip
+What to See in a One-Day Trip

-After leaving your car, head towards "Corso Italia," the pedestrian central area, easily identifiable by the bell tower, which should always be visible from wherever you parked.
-The feet of the bell tower should be considered the default starting point of any visit to Cortina.
+After leaving your car, head towards Corso Italia, the central pedestrian area, easily identifiable by the bell tower, which should always be visible from wherever you parked.

-Cortina is a small mountain town, so most of the businesses and attractions are concentrated in this central area, and are easily reachable within walking distance.
-Along "Corso Italia" you would see trendy stores, art galleries, public buildings, and store fronts of major brands.
-To avoid expending ourselves too much, you can read the article below, in which we detail what to see in "Corso Italia."
+Cortina is a small mountain town, so most of the businesses and attractions are concentrated in this central area and are easily reachable within walking distance.
+Along Corso Italia, you would see trendy stores, art galleries, public buildings, and storefronts of major brands, as well as Cortina's iconic Olympic Ice Stadium, which hosted the Olympic Games in 1956 and again in 2026.
+To avoid expending ourselves too much, you can read the article below, in which we detail what to see in Corso Italia.

 Visiting the pedestrian area could take up your whole morning, but if you don't like to look at stores too much, you will have some time left over for a nice walk before lunch.

-Probably the most classical walks you can do in Cortina, close to the center, is the one along the former railroad.
+Probably the most classical walk you can do in Cortina, close to the center, is the one along the former railroad.
 It's a pedestrian route that passes through the entire town, with many beautiful scenic views, both northbound and southbound.

 In order not to make an endless article, if you want to plan your lunch without improvising, you may read our in-depth article:

 Once your stomach is full, you need to decide how to continue your day in Cortina.
-If the weather is not at its best, you might choose to explore Corso Italia further, perhaps by visiting one of Cortina's "Regole" Museums.
+If the weather is not at its best, you might choose to explore Corso Italia further, perhaps by visiting one of Cortina's Regole Museums.

 The Mario Rimoldi Museum of Modern Art is an art gallery housed within the Ciasa de Ra Regoles.
 The Rinaldo Zardini Paleontology Museum and the Ethnographic Museum of the Regole d'Ampezzo are located within the Alexander Hall, a multifunctional center just a short distance from the center of Cortina.
 If you want more information about the Regole museums, we have discussed them in detail on the page:

 This road is known as the former powder magazine, but it's also called the convent.
-Imagine a pedestrian only gravel road that crosses the most beautiful meadows of central Cortina, with no houses within hundreds of meters.
+Imagine a pedestrian-only gravel road that crosses the most beautiful meadows of central Cortina, with no houses within hundreds of meters.
 Amazing.

-It's generally accessible even in winter, if the snow cleaning vehicles have had a few time to clean it, but you will need to be equipped to walk on the snow because, for a short part, the slope is quite steep and there may be ice.
+It's generally accessible even in winter, if the snow-cleaning vehicles have had enough time to clean it, but you will need to be equipped to walk on the snow because, for a short part, the slope is quite steep and there may be ice.
+You can read it below:

 If you prefer to take a ride with your car, the most advisable choice is to head to high altitudes along a Dolomite Pass, where it's possible to see breathtaking views without even having to walk.

-Definitely our recommendation is to head west, through the Falzarego pass, or you could also take the Giau Pass, both are extremely scenic and will leave you enchanted.
+Definitely our recommendation is to head west, through the Falzarego Pass, or you could also take the Giau Pass; both are extremely scenic and will leave you enchanted.

 If you have never tackled a Dolomite pass, be prepared for several hairpin turns.
 Try to avoid these routes in bad weather or snow.
 In addition to taking unnecessary risks, the clouds would probably hide anything you might see.

-If we were accompanying you, we would choose the Giau Pass, as the views are better and, once you reach the top, it's easier to park, to take a stroll and have a cappuccino in the bar at the top.
+If we were accompanying you, we would choose the Giau Pass, as the views are better and, once you reach the top, it's easier to park, to take a stroll, and have a cappuccino in the bar at the top.
 If you manage to reach the pass at sunset time, we can guarantee that you'll see something you will remember for the rest of your life.

 Once your day is over, you can decide to take one last look at the stores or, perhaps, drink a Spritz Aperol, an almost mandatory alcoholic drink when you visit a bar in Veneto.
 It's the orange glass that you will see in many hands every evening.
 Prosecco is also a very typical drink.

-The places where you can drink something are many, almost all concentrated along "Corso Italia."
+The places where you can drink something are many, almost all concentrated along Corso Italia.
 All you have to do is choose one in tune with your style and enter.
-If you want to explore the topic further, we invite you to to read the following article, where we discuss it in depth:
+If you want to explore the topic further, we invite you to read the following article, where we discuss it in depth:

 As the day comes to an end, you should be satisfied having seen the main attractions Cortina has to offer.
 Of course there could be different things to do.
-Even if you plan to stay for one day only, you might continue with the reading of the article, maybe you'll find some other interesting ideas to customize your visit to Cortina d'Ampezzo.
+Even if you plan to stay for one day only, you might continue with the reading of the article; maybe you'll find some other interesting ideas to customize your visit to Cortina d'Ampezzo.

 A Few Days Visit to Cortina